awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 1. From the left navigation, choose **Guardrails**\.

-1. Choose a guardrail that you want to enable; for example, **Guardrail: Enable encryption for EBS volumes attached to EC2 instances**\.
+1. Choose a guardrail that you want to enable; for example, **Guardrail: Detect Whether Encryption is Enabled for Amazon EBS Volumes Attached to Amazon EC2 Instances**\.
 This choice opens the guardrail's details page\.

 1. From **Organizational units enabled**, choose **Enable guardrail on OU**\.